Jefferson County New York assistance programs.

 The second highest need for local residents is rent assistance.
 The agency's emergency rent assistance program serves as a last resort for those families who have had a denial from the Jefferson County Department of Social Services for rent help.
 More and more people are looking for rent help to prevent eviction from their homes and apartments.

 A new program called Helping Eradicate All Roads to Homelessness, or HEARTH, could help hundreds of local residents with rent, heating, utility bills, and more.
 Jefferson County Social Services was awarded almost $2 million in federal government stimulus package funds for a project that aims to both prevent and reduce homelessness in all three counties in upstate New York.
 They will also be able to refer people to mortgage and foreclosure programs, including foreclosure mediation.
-Read more on mediation.
+Read more on free foreclosure mediation.

 The HEARTH program will provide rental and utility bill assistance, emergency motel and hotel vouchers, money to pay for security deposits, moving costs, legal help, credit repair services, and landlord-tenant dispute resolution.
 They will also provide help to people so they can find affordable housing for households at or below 50 percent of median income in each of the three counties of New York.